core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

       If the endpoint is not configured to be a reverse-proxy or its resource targeted by the Uri-Path Options is not intended to support reverse-proxy functionalities, then the endpoint proceeds to step 3.

-      Otherwise, the endpoint MUST check whether forwarding this request to (the next hop towards) the origin server is an authorized operation.
+      Otherwise, the endpoint MUST check whether forwarding this request to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
 This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt the incoming message, before performing this step.

-      In case the authentication check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
+      In case the check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

       Otherwise, the endpoint consumes the Uri-Path Options as per {{Section 5.7.3 of RFC7252}}, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.